munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 Her bravery is set to 50 (Ok).
 Toko is a moderate aggressive bot.
 She will retreat after spotting a large group of Terrorists.
 Then, she will wait for several seconds to strike back.
 In bomb defusal maps, she prefers to camp at a bombsite if the CTs lost the previous round.

-Her preferred main weapons are Schmidt Machine Pistol.
-Actually, the main weapon used in the database is the Ingram MAC-10.
-She will take it if she finds the weapon.
+Toko prefers KM UMP45 as her main weapon, followed by KM Submachine Gun and Schmidt Machine Pistol.
+She does not buy or pick up other weapons.

 Her voice pitch is 111, slightly higher than the basic voice.